All Hounds will be in competition with each other, as

 wait until late in the Hunt when the Fox is working

-- 1.9 The posting of "spots" (or reports about fox activity)
+- 1.9 The dissemination, posting, or use of "spots" (i.e. reports about Fox activity

 prohibited during a hunt and will result in disqualification.